 At one point, there were plans in 2001 for a film by Joel Silver, with the then-current script drafted by Todd Alcott.
 It was set to feature both Diana Prince and Donna Troy in the role of Wonder Woman.
 Donna would have been an ordinary woman that suddenly gained super powers similar to Diana's, and would spend the movie trying to locate her would-be mentor so both could fight off the wicked Dr. Psycho.
 But the script was also said to ditch Wonder Woman's classic costume in favor of giving her a black catsuit, although her classic uniform would be referenced at some point.

 Joss Whedon became attached to the Wonder Woman project in 2005, but left two years later, citing Creative Differences with Warner Bros. over the direction of the film.
 This version would have covered Diana's meeting with Steve Trevor and her journey to the outside world.
 Cobie Smulders would have played Wonder Woman.
 Concept art for the film later surfaced, which showed that Wonder Woman would've worn a Matrix-style blackduster and leggings over her traditional costume.

 There were plans to make a second film, this one involving cyborgs in the plot.
-However, interest in the He Man franchise began to wane at the time and the film was scrapped, what was already done fusing with the aborted Spider-Man film to become Cyborg.
+However, interest in the He Man franchise began to wane at the time, and also the film becoming a flop at box office, and the film was scrapped, what was already done fusing with the aborted Spider-Man film to become Cyborg.

 The DC Comics adaptation placed in a scene that was cut from the original movie - the revelation that Eternia was future Earth.